kpiq/jjChkConn/README.md

 jjchkconn

-v1.2.1 - modified and tested on September 8, 2023 - Major changes to run everything in the systemd global context as a non-privileged user.
+v1.2.1 - Modified on September 8, 2023 - Major changes to run everything in the systemd global context as a non-privileged user.
 The integrated script finally runs!
 Testing under way.

 Monitor Internet Connectivity, with alerts using a Slack channel, for Systemd distros.